It’s not for the old-school reasons most lawyers (and others) assume, but for much simpler human reasons that are easier to fix.

 Build your credibility by letting your referral sources know the types of matters you have handled in the past, the expertise you have acquired, and the successes you have achieved.

 This logic makes no sense.
 How does asking someone to refer you earn trust?
 You’re borrowing the trust earned by the referrer, but you’re not earning any of your own.
-Unfortunately, most requests for referral take the form of, “Hey, can you introduce me to Trish Wilson?
+Unfortunately, even when we try to be artful about it, most requests for referral take the form of, “Hey, can you introduce me to Trish Wilson?
 I’d really like to get some business from her.”
 Most referral sources are reluctant to subject their contacts to somebody’s pitch for business.

-The real problem is that this advice makes it about you.
+The real problem is that this advice makes it all about you.
 Simply, it can never be about you.
 You can’t build credibility by talking about yourself.
 It’s about potential buyers’ self-interest.
-Trust is not based on your credentials, but on your perceived relevance and commitment.
+Trust is not based on your credentials, but on your perceived relevance, usefulness, and commitment.

 A more disciplined method is to use an investigative approach:

-- Ask if they think their friend would be willing to speak with you by phone for 15-20 minutes to share their expert views about it.
+Ask if they think their friend would be willing to speak with you by phone for 20 minutes to share their informed views about it.

 More importantly, if they perceive that their friend may have a problem, they want to help.
 If what you describe sounds like it's likely a meaningful problem, they'll anticipate that their friend will be receptive to the call, and may even thank them for connecting them with someone knowledgeable about it but is also respectful of the greater knowledge of those who live with it daily.